Clarkson Wright and Jakes Ltd Banner Image

 This decision is a good reminder of the test for whether harassment has occurred, which depends on the subjective question of whether the claimant ‘perceives’ themselves to have suffered from harassment and the objective test of whether it was reasonable for the conduct to be regarded as having that effect.
 Therefore, G-A could not have perceived that he was suffering from harassment as he was not aware of it at the crucial time.
 Upon becoming aware, it was still not reasonable for G-A to regard this as harassment in the context of the grievance investigation.
 Given the nature of the investigation, “things would emerge which the claimant did not like” otherwise this could constrain any investigations that employers undertake which would not be practical.

-To speak to a member of our Employment team, please call 01689 887 887.
+To speak to a member of our team of employment law solicitors, please call 01689 887 887.

 Although correct at the time of publication, the contents of this article are intended for general information purposes only and shall not be deemed to be, or constitute legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 Please contact us for the latest legal position.